hashgraph/hedera-services/platform-sdk/docs/proposals/queuestate-fcqueue-to-virtualmap/proposal.md

 **Poll / remove**:

 * Check if the queue is empty
-* Remove the element from the tail position
+* Remove the element from the head position
-* Increment the tail by one
+* Increment the head by one
 * Code snippet:

 ```java